kulakovd/dolphineventsbot/README.md

 ### Frontend

-Run frontend (Mini App).
+Run frontend (Web App).
 Feel free to run it from your IDE.
 ```sh
 cd apps/quiz-mini-app
 yarn